Sioux Falls iron company visible all across the country

 “We do around 40 new tanks a year and paint around 400 to 500 tanks a year.
 Our company is roughly 10 to 15 percent of the marketplace,” Jones said.

-All of them starting at their manufacturing facility along Minnesota avenue in Sioux Falls.
+All of them start at their manufacturing facility along Minnesota Avenue in Sioux Falls.

 “We’ve grown our business to the point where it was time for us to expand with a new fabrication facility, new offices, new maintenance building that we’re setting up for our team members and our leaders,” Jones said.